amelim/RIP-2013/README.md

 At minimum the input world is needed, the solution will be printed to the terminal solely.
 If the output file name is given as a parameter, the solution will be saved to this file as well for future reference.
+Example input files can be found in the problems directory

 InputWorld
 ===========
 -The input file for the world is expected to contain a 2-D matrix using tabs as horizontal delimeters and newlines as vertical delimeters

--The world is composed of integer values which use bit flipping to determine the property of the world -For each flipped bit, that location has a specific characteristic.
+-The world is composed of integer values which use bit flipping to determine the property of the world

+-For each flipped bit, that location has a specific characteristic.

 -The number created for a specific matrix index is the sum of the individual property values.

 	(0)-1 		-> Empty
 	--Currently unoccupied location
 	(1)-2 		-> Box Location